gorhill/httpswitchboard/README.md

 If you **REALLY** want to give something in return, then my wish would be that you direct your donation to an organisation genuinely dedicated to defend basic principles of democracy.
 Examples: [Freedom of the Press Foundation](https://pressfreedomfoundation.org/), [EFF](https://www.eff.org/), [Wikileaks](https://wikileaks.org/), or whatever non-for-profit organisation fits the _"genuinely dedicated to defend basic principles of democracy"_ profile in your home country.

-You can also make contribution to those who maintain and generously make available for personal use the [third-party assets](https://github.com/gorhill/httpswitchboard/tree/master/assets/thirdparties) which you use in HTTPSB.
+You can also donate to those who maintain and generously make available for personal use the [third-party assets](https://github.com/gorhill/httpswitchboard/tree/master/assets/thirdparties) which you use in HTTPSB.

 Also, can't deny it, encouraging comments from the stores or elsewhere do help.